goamaral/challenges/README.md

 - [ ] Publish user events (create, update, delete)

 ## Decisions and improvements
+- For the health checker I decided to use a well defined protocol https://github.com/grpc/grpc/blob/master/doc/health-checking.md
+- No end to end tests were implemented to test the health service Watch method
 - No migrations where used, Since there is only one table.
 But in a real project they should be used.
 I would use something like https://github.com/pressly/goose to manage migrations.
 - No error tracking solution (besides logs) was implemented.
 This could be achieved using an interceptor in the grpc server.